The Gaudí lighthouse

 No hay anuncios

 The size of the pieces is determined by the parabolic shape of the tower.
 On each level there is the same number of pieces; therefore, on each level they are different.
-"I worked with rhombuses where there were about 940 pieces, and when I started enamelling, I couldn't stop because I had to keep adding the colours, and the one below still had to be fresh so that they would mix well and have a watercolour effect.
+"I worked with some rhombuses where there were about 940 pieces, and when I started enamelling, I couldn't stop because I had to add the colours, and the one below still had to be fresh so they would mix well and have a watercolour effect.
 That's why the whole has this richness," explains Toni Cumella.
 The design was done by the sculptor Etsuro Sotoo, and it is all an evocation of the Big Bang and the history of the firmament.
 "The tower starts purple, because after the Big Bang the first element there was was helium, and helium is purple.
 In the Jesus tower there is science and religion," he says.

 Cargando